January 15 - 20, 2017

 Taught by a team of experienced Industrial Areas Foundation community organizers, this class will cover conceptual studies and practical skillbuilding in how to engage the public mission of the church in the world.

 Learn practices for living as Church in the World, with special attention on:

 - Forming collaborative relationships for missional action.

-Dr. Bradley Burroughs, Assistant Professor of Ethics at CDSP, will be the assisting faculty member for this course.
+The Rev. Dr. Ruth Meyers, Dean of Academic Affairs and Hodges-Haynes Professor of Liturgics, will be the assisting faculty member for this course.

 Registration fee includes lunch Monday - Friday.